 Written Hindi first made its appearance in 4th century AD in the Brahmi script.
 The Devanagari script in which Hindi is still written came into being in the 11th century.
 The script has 47 characters with 33 consonants and 14 vowels.
 Unlike Latin, it has no upper case or lower case characters and all characters are equal.
 It is written as it is spoken and there is no ambiguity about pronunciation vs spelling.

+Hindi translation has been more and more needed particularly in USA, UK and Australia nowadays.
 Contemporary Hindi has absorbed many words from other languages it has come in touch with in history.
 Numerous words form Arabic, Turkish, and Persian (darwaza, begum, qainchi, sabzi, duniya, waqt, sharbat, qanoon), Portuguese (ananas, padre, chabi), English (taxi, doctor, pencil, school, cycle).
 English too has numerous loanwords from its historically close association with Hindi.
 Words such as bungalow, chutney, cot, jungle, punch, shawl, loot, for instance, have become a part of the English language now.